 On this lovely cool day, the climb was hard but not exhausting, and I made my very slow way up without stopping.
 Except for pictures.
 No, really, just for pictures!

-construction work going on.
-This one was near the top.
+One of the signs warning about lots of construction work going on.
+This one was near the top. |

 Near the start of climb, there were signs indicating that since clean-up work was starting on January 24, 2011, that there would be an increase in truck traffic.
 Maybe there would be some visible change near the top?
 Answer: no, no sign of any work, except of course those, er, signs.